Market schedule

 DEF 14Afilings, and scans the latest parsable definitive proxy for a stable board-composition table - the parser prefers tables with director-roster, committee-membership, independence, and tenure signals and rejects compensation-style tables

-- the response explicitly degrades when Datastream can parse the board roster but committee coverage is incomplete in the latest stable table shape
+- the response explicitly degrades when SEC API can parse the board roster but committee coverage is incomplete in the latest stable table shape

 First-party status